StackExchange/StackExchange.Redis/docs/Testing.md

 Supported platforms:
 - Windows

 ...that's it.
 For now.
-I'll add Docker files for the instances soon, unless someone's willing to get to it first.
 The tests (for `netcoreapp`) can run multi-platform.

 **Note: some tests are not yet green, about 20 are failing (~31 in CI)**.
 A large set of .NET Core, testing, and CI changes just slammed us, we're getting back in action.

 The unit and integration tests here are fairly straightforward.
 There are 2 primary steps:
 1. Start the servers

+This can be done either by installing Docker and running `docker-compose up` in the `tests\RedisConfigs` folder or by running the `start-all` script in the same folder.

 2. Run the tests

 Tests default to `127.0.0.1` as their server, however you can override any of the test IPs/Hostnames and ports by placing a `TestConfig.json` in the `StackExchange.Redis.Tests\` folder.
 This file is intentionally in `.gitignore` already, as it's for *your* personal overrides.
 This is useful for testing local or remote servers, different versions, various ports, etc.